SecureIdentityAlliance/osia/src/doc/04 - versions.rst

 OSIA Versions & Referencing
 ===========================

-There will be a version for each interface, see table below.
+There will be a version for each interface.
 Each interface can be referenced in tenders as follows:

     ``OSIA - [interface name] v. [version number]``

-For instance below is the string to reference the *Notification*'* interface:
+For instance below is the string to reference the *Notification* interface:

-    ``OSIA – Notification v.
+    ``OSIA - Notification v.
 1.0``

+Below is the complete list of available interfaces with related version to date:

+- OSIA - Notifications - v.
+1.0
+- OSIA - UIN Management - v.
+1.0
+- OSIA - Data Access - v.
+1.0
+- OSIA - Biometrics - v.
+1.0
+- OSIA - Third Party Services - v.
+1.0

-This document proposes a set of interfaces that could be used by each component (non-prescriptive).
+This document proposes as well a set of interfaces that could be used by each component (non-prescriptive).

 As a consequence, it is possible to reference directly that set of interfaces bundled with a given component.
 It is possible to reference the bundle of these interfaces as follows: